theacodes/structy/README.md

 ## Python implementation

-Structy's Python implementation is written to be simple, not fast.
+Structy's Python implementation is written to be simple, not fast or "powerful" or whatever.
 Some notes:

 - The runtime depends on Python 3.7+
 - The runtime uses type annotations heavily.